-Don to Devonport Cycleway is a 7.5km, grade 2 hike located in Northern Tasmania, Tasmania.
-The hike should take around 2.5 hours to complete.
+Don to Devonport Cycleway is a 7.5km, grade 2 hike in Northern Tasmania, Tasmania.
+This hike typically takes 2.5 hours to complete.

 See some of the nicest parts of Devonport by walking or cycling the rail trail.
 Parts of the trail run parallel with the railway to Burnie and the Don River tourist railway.
 Part also follows the route of a former tramway.
 You can follow the trail from the Don Railway Station to central Devonport, with the option of a loop trail along the opposite bank of the Don River.
 The loop trail is shown in green on the map.